romychs/gotk3/examples/cool_app/README.md

 ------------

 Almost no action needed, the main requirement is to have the GOTK3 library preliminary installed.
-Still, to make a "preference dialog" function properly, scripts `install_schema.sh`/`uninstall_schema.sh` should be used, to install/compile [GLIB setting's schema](https://developer.gnome.org/GSettings/).
+Still, to make a "preference dialog" function properly scripts `install_schema.sh`/`uninstall_schema.sh` must be used, to install/compile [GLIB setting's schema](https://developer.gnome.org/GSettings/).

 To run application type in console `go run ./cool_app.go`.